icub-tech-iit/documentation/mkdocs/tendons_icub/docs/lower_arm_V2.md

 If you ever realize that one of the following cable is broken bear in mind:

-!!!TIP
+!!!tip
     The start of the wiring for each proximal is identical (wiring around the motor pulley).
 The index and middle proximal joints are cabled exactly the same way, just the thumb is a bit trickier.

 ### Let's start wiring!!!